1. What is the main language being used around the stable? Are there opportunities to immerse me in Spanish?

 There is very little English spoken in the neighborhood we live in.

 2. Are there opportunities for me to socialize with nearby locals?

-We expect you to make yourself at home – you have access to the kitchen and house all day.
+Yes meals are provided and are a group effort with volunteers and interns for preparation and cleanup.
+We expect you to make yourself at home and you have access to the kitchen and house all day.
 You are welcome to keep any special items in the fridge.

 Things that are not in our usual grocery list you will need to buy yourself, although we do adjust our meals and diet according to who is here.